Connectivity architecture in Azure Database for MySQL

 You may also test by PSPing or TCPPing the database server from your client application with port 3306 and ensure that return IP address isn't one of the decommissioning IP addresses

 How do I know when the maintenance is over and will I get another notification when old IP addresses are decommissioned?

 You'll receive an email to inform you when we'll start the maintenance work.
 The maintenance can take up to one month depending on the number of servers we need to migrate in al regions.
 Prepare your client to connect to the database server using the FQDN or using the new IP address from the table above.

 What do I do if my client applications are still connecting to old gateway server?

 This indicates that your applications connect to server using static IP address instead of FQDN.
 Review connection strings and connection pooling setting, AKS setting, or even in the source code.

 Is there any impact for my application connections?

-This maintenance is just a DNS change, so it is transparent to the client.
-Once the DNS cache is refreshed in the client (automatically done by operation system), all the new connections connect to the new IP address and all the existing connections will still be working fine until the old IP address gets fully decommissioned, which is several weeks later.
-And the retry logic is not required for this case, but it is good to see the application have retry logic configured.
-Either use FQDN to connect to the database server in your application connection string.
-This maintenance operation will not drop the existing connections.
+This maintenance is just a DNS change, so it's transparent to the client.
+Once the DNS cache is refreshed in the client (automatically done by operation system), all the new connection will connect to the new IP address and all the existing connection will still working fine until the old IP address fully get decommissioned, which several weeks later.
+And the retry logic isn't required for this case, but it's good to see the application have retry logic configured.
+Either use FQDN to connect to the database server or enable list the new 'Gateway IP addresses' in your application connection string.
+This maintenance operation won't drop the existing connections.
 It only makes the new connection requests go to new gateway ring.